javascriptlove/haunt/README.md

 # Haunt.js

 Haunt.js is a scraping tool for PhantomJS.
 It simply takes care of everything you can do with phantom, but without the need to remember complex APIs.
-See a full example below
+See the full example below

 ```javascript